altruizim101/Final-Project/README.md

 - Check for possible Null (NaN) values in data for removal before analysis.
 Then filtered NaN data as appropriate.
 - Action: remove missing (NaN) data in columns.

+We display data with Freatures (columns) and Samples (rows); how many Features?
+How many samples? identify data Features?
+Is data "balanced"?
+Does data contain missing values? ... splitting data into train and test sets is essential for building ML models.
+The "train" set is used to teach the model about patterns and relationships between input features and target class.
+The "test" set evaluates how well the model performs on new, unseen data.

 Correlation Matrix:
 - Plots: >> [https://github.com/altruizim101/Final-Project]
 - Strong positive correlation of about +0.76 observed betwee Potassium (K) and Phosphorous (P).